 One of the biggest goals in diver detection has been reducing the number of false alarms triggered by marine life.
-There are two discrete types of software programmes employed in the diver detection process.
-The Sonar Processing software operates the sonar head and processes the returned data.
+There are two discrete types of software programs employed in the diver detection process.
+The Sonar Processing One plus of some of today's technologies is the ability to play back diver tracks in simulation for training purposes.